EVORA: Deep Evidential Traversability Learning for Risk-Aware Off-Road Autonomy: Hardware Experiments

 \section{Hardware Experiments}

-To evaluate the effectiveness and feasibility of the proposed approach in practice, we designed two experiment scenarios---an indoor race track scenario with fake vegetation using an RC car (Sec.~\ref{sec:results:indoor_exp_rc}) and a more challenging outdoor scenario using a legged robot (Sec.~\ref{sec:results:outdoor_exp_spot}).
+To evaluate the effectiveness and feasibility of EVORA (the overall framework for uncertainty-aware traversability learning and risk-aware planning) in practice, we designed two experiment scenarios---an indoor race track scenario with fake vegetation using an RC car (Sec.~\ref{sec:results:indoor_exp_rc}) and a more challenging outdoor scenario using a legged robot (Sec.~\ref{sec:results:outdoor_exp_spot}).

+For both scenarios, the robots used onboard sensors to map the environments online at test time, introducing more uncertainty due to motion blurs, lighting changes and incomplete maps.
 While both scenarios show that the proposed \cvardyn{} planner leads to the best navigation performance, the outdoor scenario also shows the benefits of avoiding OOD terrain.
 In practice, the control signals generated by MPPI are very noisy, so we plan in the derivative space of the nominal control~\cite{kim2022smooth} to generate smooth trajectories.